Courtesy of the Red, White and Blue (The Angry American): Controversy

 ABC invited Keith to sing "Courtesy of the Red, White and Blue (The Angry American)" on a patriotic special it produced in 2002; however, the host of the show, Canadian-born newsman Peter Jennings, requested Keith soften the lyrics of the song or choose another song to sing.
 Keith refused both requests and did not appear on the special.
 The rift gave the song a considerable amount of publicity, which led to many national interviews and public performances of the song.
 During an interview with 60 Minutes, Keith spoke about his public comments about Jennings, saying "I thought it was hilarious.
 My statement was, 'Isn't he Canadian?' to a bunch of press.
-They laughed and then I said, 'Well, I bet Dan Rather wouldn't kick me off his show,'" says Keith."
+They laughed and then I said, 'Well, I bet Dan Rather wouldn't kick me off his show'".
 Responding to criticisms of the network decision, a representative for ABC stated that because Keith was performing in Utah when the show would broadcast, Keith could be on the program only as the opening act, and that the song was "angry" and "not the kind of tone the producers wanted to use to begin this three-hour celebration."

 Keith had a public feud with the Dixie Chicks over both the song and comments they made about President George W. Bush.
 The lead singer of the Dixie Chicks, Natalie Maines, publicly stated that the song was "ignorant, and it makes country music sound ignorant."
 Keith responded by belittling Maines' songwriting skills, and by displaying a backdrop at his concerts showing a doctored photo of Maines with Saddam Hussein.
 On May 21, 2003, Maines wore a T-shirt with the letters "FUTK" on the front at the Academy of Country Music Awards.
 While a spokesperson for the Dixie Chicks said that the acronym stood for "Friends United in Truth and Kindness", many, including host Vince Gill, took it to be an obscene shot at Keith and understood the acronym to mean "Fuck You Toby Keith".
 In August 2003, Keith publicly declared he was "all done feuding with Natalie Maines 'cause I guess there's more important things than that to concentrate on".

 Maines later admitted that the FUTK shirt was directed at Keith.
 In the 2006 documentary Dixie Chicks: Shut Up and Sing, backstage footage prior to her appearance wearing the F.U.T.K. shirt recorded the conversation between Maines and Simon Renshaw and confirmed that the original intent of the shirt was in response to Keith's public criticism of her: the letters stood for "Fuck You Toby Keith".